-- Minimum use of drugs (in a normal labor and delivery) and frequent skin-to-skin contact post-partum is shown to be the optimal environment for the normal establishment of breastfeeding.
+- Minimal use of medications and frequent skin-to-skin contact postpartum have been shown to promote the establishment of breastfeeding.

-- Access to competent lactation support by an IBCLC or similarly trained health care professional should be available to all newly-delivered mothers.
+- Access to timely lactation support from an IBCLC or similarly trained health care professional can address some of the challenges brought about by the circumstances of birth and should be available to all parents.

-5. Babies are born with the innate ability to find the breast, latch and suckle.
-This ability should be supported, and intervention is indicated only when there are indications that the baby is not breastfeeding successfully.
+5. Most babies are born with the innate ability to find the breast, latch and suckle.
+This ability should be supported, and intervention is warranted only when there are indications that the baby is not breastfeeding well.

-- Some babies nurse without any discernable pattern.
+- Some babies nurse without any discernible pattern.

 - Some babies nurse with a pattern, for instance, every 2-4 hours, based on the beginning of one feeding to the beginning of the next feeding.

 - Some babies cluster feed during some parts of the day, often in the evening, while nursing less frequently during other parts of the day.

 6b.
 Milk production, for the most part, is based on supply and demand - the more milk that is removed from the breast, the more is produced.
 Frequent feeding is one of the best ways to ensure milk production and not generally a sign of low supply.